 Featuring material from some of Raging Swan Press’s newest products as well as classic releases of yesteryear, advice articles and material from Creighton’s on-going design of the megadungeon Gloamhold, the GM’s Monthly Miscellany series is a terrific free resource for the busy, time-crunched GM.

-Endzeitgeist has just reviewed Places of Power: The Mudded Manse and given it not only five stars but also his seal of approval!
-Here’s my favourite bit of the review:
+Endzeitgeist just reviewed Places of Power: The Mistfall Refuge and awarded it five stars and his seal of approval.
+Here’s one of my favourite bits of his review: